ofallonlabs/saeedmirshekari/_src/blog/2022-04-17-5-things-you-need-to-get-your-first-job-in-data-science-analytics.md

 ---
 layout: blog_base.njk
-title: 5 Steps Between You and Your First Data-Science Job  [Long Version]
+title: 5 Steps Between You and Your First Data-Science Job
 description: Regardless of your background, there are 5 major stages between you and your dream job as a non Data Scientist to a Data Scientist.
 This note list these stages and provides some tips and tricks for better results in each stage.
-meta_title: NA
+meta_title: 5 Steps Between You and Your First Data-Science Job
-meta_description: NA
+meta_description: Regardless of your background, there are 5 major stages between you and your dream job as a non Data Scientist to a Data Scientist.
+This note list these stages and provides some tips and tricks for better results in each stage.
 author: Saeed Mirshekari
 date: 2022-04-17T05:32:21.790Z
 tags: